 The quantization conditions do not take discretization effects into account; strictly speaking, they are only valid in the continuum.
 There is no general formalism for finite-volume quantization at nonzero lattice spacing, except for a simple model studied in Ref.~\cite{Korber:2019cuq}.
 In principle, discretization effects would affect both the scattering amplitude and the finite-volume quantization condition.
 Effects on the former could include $a$-dependence and frame-dependence of the scattering amplitude, as well as couplings between $J^P$ that are forbidden in the continuum.
 Effects on the latter could include a modification of the zeta functions~\cite{Korber:2019cuq}.
 Either way, discretization effects might spoil the factorization that separates spin-zero from spin-one.
 Lacking a rigorous understanding, we have elected to model discretization effects in a simple way, by allowing the parameters of the phase shift to depend on $a$.

 Our primary analysis is based on \emph{combined fits} of the dependence of the phase shift on both $p^2$ and $a$.
 Specifically, our model is

 Concerning the dependence on $p^2$, we fit in two ways.
-The first uses the near-threshold region, $|p^2|\lesssim m_\pi^2/4$ (where the effective range expansion is expected to converge), with $N=2$ terms for the dependence on $p^2$.
+The first uses the near-threshold region, $|p^2|\lesssim m_\pi^2/4$ (where the effective range expansion converges), with $N=2$ terms for the dependence on $p^2$.
 The second uses the full $p^2$ range, starting from the $t$-channel cut and stopping just below the three-particle threshold, with $N=3$.
 Given $\{c_{ij}\}$, solving Eq.~\eqref{eq:quantization} yields a discrete spectrum of $p^2$ for each volume and frame; we fit these to the lattice spectra.
 For comparison, we also performed fits to individual ensembles, neglecting discretization effects.
 Given $\delta(p)$, a solution below threshold to $p\cot\delta(p) = -\sqrt{-p^2}$ corresponds to a bound state pole.
-All of the fits yielded a bound state, the $H$ dibaryon.
+All of the fits yielded a bound $H$ dibaryon.